- How is retinoblastoma treated?

 General treatment information

-Ask your child’s doctor about finding a children’s cancer center near you that has expertise in treating babies and children with this rare form of cancer.
+If your child has retinoblastoma, be sure he or she is treated at a children’s cancer center that has expertise in treating children with this rare form of cancer.
 Ask about the services offered at your treatment center.
 Your child’s doctor or nurse can tell you what is available to help with any problems you or your child might have.

 Children with retinoblastoma are treated by a team of doctors that often includes:

-- A pediatric ophthalmologist: a doctor who specializes in treating eye diseases in children
+- A pediatric ophthalmologist: a doctor who treats eye diseases in children

-- An ocular oncologist: a doctor (usually an ophthalmologist) who specializes in treating cancers of the eye
+- An ocular oncologist: a doctor (usually an ophthalmologist) who treats cancers of the eye

 - A pediatric oncologist: a doctor who treats children with cancer